Watts-Lab/task-mapping/tasks/Conformity Game.md

 4. A control random zero-dimension structure, in which individual messages were routed to a random set of four other group members.
 Connections were randomly reassigned for each round of discussion.
 Links between members were not reciprocal.

 ## Roles
-Participant were randomly distributed into groups and randomly assigned positions in each social space.
+Participants were randomly assigned groups and positions in social spaces.

 ## Instructions
 Most instructions were provided via computer.